Exporting teff to Europe

-European buyers are paying increasing attention to their corporate responsibilities concerning the social and environmental impact of their business.
-This process is facilitated by programmes and initiatives such as:
+European buyers are paying more and more attention to their corporate responsibilities concerning the social and environmental impact of their business.
+This is facilitated by programmes and initiatives such as:

 New health ingredients, such as teff, typically attract a great deal of attention in the food media.
-This situation means that their social and environmental effect are also susceptible to attention, both positive and negative.
-As an exporter, you would do best to work completely transparently and use your social responsibility as a strength.
+This means their social and environmental effect are also susceptible for attention, both positive and negative.
+As an exporter it is best that you work completely transparent and use your social responsibility as a strength.

-- Check your company’s current performance; for example, by performing a self-assessment.
-Details of how to do so can be found on the BSCI website.
+- Check your company’s current performance, for example, by performing a self-assessment.
+Details of how to do this can be found on the amfori website.

 Fair Trade and environmental certification